Sacramento County Sheriff’s Department arrests deputy on suspicion of domestic abuse

-Sacramento County Sheriff’s Department say its detectives have arrested a deputy Tuesday following a month-long investigation into a domestic violence incident.
+The Sacramento County Sheriff’s Department says its detectives arrested a deputy Tuesday following a month-long investigation into a domestic violence incident.

 Sign Up and Save